palantir/conjure/docs/spec/wire.md

   ```

 1. **Body parameter** - If an endpoint defines an argument of type `body`, clients MUST serialize the user-provided value using the [JSON format][], UNLESS:
-  - the `de-alias` of the argument is type `binary`: the clients MUST write the raw binary bytes directly to the request body
+  - the de-aliased argument is type `binary`: the clients MUST write the raw binary bytes directly to the request body
-  - the `de-alias` of the argument is type `optional<T>` and the value is not present: it is RECOMMENDED to send an empty request body, although clients MAY alternatively send the JSON value `null`.
+  - the de-aliased argument is type `optional<T>` and the value is not present: it is RECOMMENDED to send an empty request body, although clients MAY alternatively send the JSON value `null`.
 It is RECOMMENDED to add a `Content-Length` header for [compatibility](https://tools.ietf.org/html/rfc2616#section-4.4) with HTTP/1.0 servers.

   For example, the following Conjure endpoint defines a request body: